Assault on a Pregnant, Elderly or Disabled Person

 Connecticut has been very active in creating a whole series of diversionary programs which may be available to use which could result in a complete dismissal of the charges against you.
 The accelerated rehabilitation Program is the most common of the diversionary programs.
 This program is very straightforward.
 One problem with these kind of charges is that the Court must find that the crime is “not so serious.”
 This may present a problem where an assault was alleged to have occurred on a pregnant, elderly or disabled person.
 Obviously, having a skilled Stamford criminal defense attorney who is able to put a favorable spin on the situation and present arguments of mitigation is essential to getting your application approved.
 In cases involving these kind of allegations which involve assaults on pregnant or elderly victims, getting an accelerated rehabilitation program granted is going to take some advance planning and preparation.
 It is always a good idea to make any restitution claimed by the victim up front for out of pocket unreimbursed medical expenses (if any) incurred.
 A through lawyer will work with you to prepare a mitigation package consisting of letters of reference; school transcripts; employment records and other information attesting to your good character to present to the Court.
 The final and most important part of getting the accelerated rehabilitation program granted is the persuasive oral argument which an Stamford criminal defense lawyer will present to the Court on your behalf to put the most positive light on the situation and convince the Court why you are a good candidate for the program.Let Us Fight your Assault on a Pregnant or Elderly Person Charge!

 We provide free initial case consultations.
-We have 25 years of experience defending assault charges throughout Fairfield County and the State of Connecticut.
+We have more than 30 years of experience defending assault charges throughout Fairfield County and the State of Connecticut.
 We will carefully listen to all the facts of your case and aggressively defend your rights and freedom.
 In many cases, working with an experienced Stamford criminal defense lawyer can make the difference in having your case dismissed or reduced down to a lesser charge.

 If you have been arrested for assault, Stamford, New Canaan, Norwalk, Fairfield, Darien, Wilton, Westport, Cos Cob, Weston, Greenwich, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 Our rates are reasonable and we offer payments plans as needed.
 We accept all major credit cards.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.